 Marettimo in Italy

 This must be said to be one of Italys best kept secrets.
-Marettimo; a small island that has been relatively well protected from the otherwise very popular tourism in the country.
+Marettimo; a small island that has been relatively well protected from the otherwise widespread tourism in the country.

-Just an hour boat ride from Sicily and you are surrounded by peace and idyll.
+Just an hour's boat ride west from Sicily and you are surrounded by peace and idyll.
 The perfect place for couples with romantic intentions, for here is an overwhelmingly cool Mediterranean vibe.

-One of the many islands in the Philippines: Palawan
+One of the most beautiful islands in the Philippines: Palawan

 This sleeping fishing island with turquoise blue water resembles paradise on earth.
 And Palawan i Phillipines has also recently been named the most beautiful island in the world.
 Not completely incomprehensible.